Reduce Supply Chain Risk with Specialized Expertise

-One of the first questions customers ask is how we decide which of Compass Precision’s operating companies will manufacture their parts.
+One of the first questions customers ask is how we decide which of Compass Precision’s manufacturing facilities will produce their parts.

-With 11 operating companies across our network, customers want to understand how work gets assigned and what that means for their program.
+With 11 facilities across our network, customers want to understand how work gets assigned and what that means for their program.

 When a new RFQ comes in, we look at several factors: